floragunncom/search-guard-docs/overview.md

 Action groups can be used in the role configuration instead of or in combination with fine-grained permissions like `indices:data/read/search*`.

-Search Guard ships with a predefined set of useful action groups like `READ`, `WRITE`, `SEARCH` etc. Since the required permissions to execute a particular action can vary from Elasticsearch version to Elasticsearch version.

-We always keep the action groups up to date, so the preferred way of configuring your roles is to use the pre-defined action groups.
+Search Guard ships with a predefined set of useful action groups like `READ`, `WRITE`, `SEARCH` etc. We always keep the action groups up to date, so the **preferred way of configuring your roles is to use the pre-defined action groups**.

 ## Configuration settings: The Search Guard index